Rathvon M. Tompkins: Later service in Vietnam

-Historian Max Hastings, in his analysis of the Battle of Dai Do (27 April to 2 May 1968) where Marines were repeatedly order to attack dug in PAVN positions, states that Tompkins and Colonel Milton Hull, were guilty of "sustained folly of Crimean proportions".
+Historian Max Hastings, in his analysis of the Battle of Dai Do (27 April to 2 May 1968) where Marines were repeatedly ordered to attack dug in PAVN positions, states that Tompkins and Colonel Milton Hull were guilty of "sustained folly of Crimean proportions".
 The 2/4th Marine battalion sustained 378 casualties, of which 81 were killed, one platoon started off with 48 Marines and ended up with three.
 Hastings found it extraordinary that Tompkins and Hull insisted on continuing the frontal assaults when they had little idea what enemy were present and despite repeated requests to break off the action by the commanders on the spot.

 In May 1968, Deputy Commander of the III Marine Amphibious Force Major General William J. Van Ryzin was transferred back to Washington, D.C., and appointed Chief of Staff, Headquarters Marine Corps.
 The commanding general of the III MAF, Lieutenant General Robert E. Cushman, selected Tompkins as Van Ryzin's successor.
 Tompkins served in this capacity until he was ordered back to the United States in December 1968 under the rotation policy.

 Stateside duty

 Tompkins returned to the United States at the beginning of January 1969 and relieved Major General Joseph O. Butcher as commanding general of Camp Lejeune, North Carolina.
 In this capacity, he was responsible for the training of Marine personnel in amphibious warfare.
 Men trained under his command were usually ordered to Vietnam to reinforce Marine units.
 Tompkins remained in this capacity until June 30, 1971, when he was relieved by another Vietnam War veteran, Major General Carl A. Youngdale.

-He retired after more than 36 years of Marine Corps service and received his second Navy Distinguished Service Medal for his excellent service at Camp Lejeune during his retirement ceremony.
+Tompkins retired after more than 36 years of Marine Corps service and received his second Navy Distinguished Service Medal for his excellent service at Camp Lejeune during his retirement ceremony.